nayere6342/sep11-freedom-project/blog/entry05.md

 ### **Challenges & Takeaways:**

 * I don't have many challenges but, one big challenge I had in my experience in this entry was that I didn't ask for help enough.

-	* _Mostly because I didn't use slack or any other help like before in the older entries._
+This was mostly because I didn't use slack or any other help like before in the older entries.
+That's why it took so much planning and tinkering to make the code work out at the end.

 * Also, I had challenges with the fact that my I.D.E keeps lagging throughout the whole time I was testing out things for the project.
+This was not really no-ones fault but mine.
+Since I keeped overloading the IDE preview with all my broken up code.

 * Another challenge I faced was that I feel that I didn't tinker enough while working on this entry.
 Thus having a bit of a harder time working on this entry.
 Also, this could have been because of the fact that I keep getting errors, lagging, and plan bugs.

 * One takeaway I had from this was that I need to tinker more in my own time while doing this entry.

+* Another takeaway I got from this was that I felt that I rushed to get the project done as fast as possible.
+Which isn't great for the project itself. _(It would make it looked rushed)_

-* Last takeaway that I got from this was that I didn't spend my time well in that I didn't make any time so that when I would do it was harder for me.
+* I guess my last takeaway that I got from entry was that I felt like really bad that I didn't spend my time well in that I didn't make any time so that when I would do it was harder for me.
+Since I only spent three days working on the project.
+I thought it would take a lot shorter time to do the whole project.

 ---